-In 2003 a reform of the German active labor market policy was introduced.
-With respect to public sector sponsored training for unemployed individuals the reform mainly consists of the introduction of a voucher system for program participants and a stricter selection of participants and program types by the case workers, relying on the expected reemployment probability of the participants.
-The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to reach a better match of participants and programs.
-This paper analysis the employment effects of public sector sponsored training in Germany for unemployed individuals before and after the reform.
+In 2003, Germany reformed its active labor market policy.
+With respect to public sector sponsored training for unemployed individuals, the reform mainly consists of the introduction of a voucher system for program participants, a stricter selection of participants, and a matching process between program types and participants by the case workers, based on the expected reemployment probability of the participants.
+The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to achieve a better match of participants and programs.
+This paper analyses the employment effects of public sector sponsored training in Germany for unemployed individuals before and after the reform.